***Contains spoilers for seasons one and two

 Repressing a part’s presence through medication is the exact opposite of what needs to happen.
 Listening, comforting, validating, negotiating, but never repressing.

-DID is a debilitating condition, but recovery is possible given the right support.
-Unfortunately, thanks to the stigmatization of mental illness, histories of psychiatric abuses, and a lack of quality, affordable care, accessing what is needed to get better is profoundly difficult in most parts of the world.
+DID is a debilitating condition, but a full life is possible given the right support.
+Unfortunately, thanks to the stigmatization of mental illness, a lack of awareness amongst psychiatric professionals, and the challenge of finding quality, affordable care, accessing what is needed to get better can be profoundly difficult.
 It’s a long, rough ride, but a beautiful one.

 Have hope for us.